The environment of TeV halo progenitors: Model

 A recent work using parallax and proper-motion measurements of radio pulsar by \citet{igoshev_observed_2020} suggests using single and bimodal Maxwellian distributions for the kick velocities of old and young pulsars, respectively (young meaning a spin-down characteristic age $\tau_\mathrm{c}<3~\mathrm{Myr}$).
 Since the middle-aged pulsars that we consider in the present work have a characteristic age comprised in the range of $100-300~\mathrm{kyr}$, we adopted a bimodal Maxwellian distribution $f_{2\mathcal{M}}$:

-where $v$ is short for $v_\mathrm{kick}$, $\mathcal{M}(v)$ is the Maxwellian distribution, and the optimal parameters are $w=0.2$, $\sigma_1=128~\mathrm{km/s}$, and $\sigma_2=336~\mathrm{km/s}$\footnote{It is puzzling that a dip in the velocity distribution for young pulsars, at roughly $200~\mathrm{km/s}$, lies exactly where a peak is found in the velocity distribution for all pulsars. \citet{disberg+2025} find it more likely that the low-velocity peak in the bimodal velocity distribution is due to Poisson noise on the nearby pulsars instead of having a physical origin.}.
+where $v$ is short for $v_\mathrm{kick}$, $\mathcal{M}(v)$ is the Maxwellian distribution, and the optimal parameters are $w=0.2$, $\sigma_1=56~\mathrm{km/s}$, and $\sigma_2=336~\mathrm{km/s}$\footnote{It is puzzling that a dip in the velocity distribution for young pulsars, at roughly $200~\mathrm{km/s}$, lies exactly where a peak is found in the velocity distribution for all pulsars. \citet{disberg+2025} find it more likely that the low-velocity peak in the bimodal velocity distribution is due to Poisson noise on the nearby pulsars instead of having a physical origin.}.

-We assessed the impact of using different kick velocity distributions on a subset of our results by considering the total sample of pulsars in \citet{igoshev_observed_2020} or previous distributions adopted in the literature such as those from \citet{fauchergiguere+2006} and \citet{hobbs+2005}.
+We assessed the impact of using different kick velocity distributions on a subset of our results by considering the total sample of pulsars in \citet{igoshev_observed_2020} or previous distributions, such as those from \citet{fauchergiguere+2006} and \citet{hobbs+2005}, adopted in the literature.